 How to Apply

-The deadline for applications is extended to 9am on Monday, April 26, 2021.
-Applications will be reviewed beginning immediately after the application due date, and interviews may take place 1-3 weeks after review.
-To talk with someone about this opportunity or to receive assistance completing the application, please contact Maija Spencer at email@example.com or 503-823-5593.
+Applications will be reviewed beginning immediately after the application due date and interview may take play 1-3 weeks after review.
+To talk with someone about this opportunity or to receive assistance completing the application, please contact Claire Flynn at email@example.com or 503-679-8008.

-We welcome you to browse our website to learn more about this work at portland.gov/parks/levy.
+We welcome you to browse the Parks Levy Oversight Committee webpage and the Parks Levy webpage to learn more about this work.

-To be eligible for the Levy Committee, members must live, play, worship, go to school, work, or do business in the City of Portland.
+To be eligible for the advisory committee, members must live, play, worship, go to school, work or do business in the City of Portland.

 - You are an advocate for racial equity: you want positive and long-lasting outcomes for racial and ethnic communities who have been left out before.
 You can bring discussion about racial and ethnic communities who need it the most.